ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 One mechanism to handle this is to use inheritance.
 In Modia, **merging** is used.

-Electrical components such as resistors, capacitors and inductors are categorized as oneports which have two pins.
+Electrical components such as resistors, capacitors and inductors are categorized as `OnePort`s which have two `Pin`s.
 Common properties are: constraint on currents at the pins and definitions of voltage over the component and current through the component.

 ```julia